alibaba-archive/TB-UI/README.md

 ## Teambition UI System
 A pithy and realistic way to combine design and code.
+The all-in-one UIS actually is flexible, it can not only improve efficiency with the unified design, but also make program more lightweight.

 ## Composition
-Why do we called it "system", but not "collection"?
+Why do we call it "system", but not "collection"?

 Because it has a natural and intuitive composition that organizes assets and libraries.